parchlinux/wikibackup/Gaming.md

 2. Go to the Launch Options section.
 3. In the text box, enter gamemoderun %command%.

-> With this guide, you should be able to take advantage of the powerful gaming tools on ParchLinux for installing and playing games seamlessly.
-Refer to the official documentation for each tool if you need further information.
+> This guide will help you take advantage of ParchLinux's powerful gaming tools, allowing for seamless installation and gameplay.
+For more details on each tool, please refer to the official documentation
 >
 {.is-success}